-Private equity (40%): PitchBook Global PE quarterly return index, which consists of those funds within PitchBook’s database that are categorized as U.S. and fall within one of the following private equity categories: buyout, growth/ expansion, restructuring/turnaround, and diversified PE.
+Private equity (40%): PitchBook Global PE quarterly return index, which consists of those funds within PitchBook’s database that fall within one of the following private equity categories: buyout, growth/ expansion, restructuring/turnaround, and diversified PE.

 Private credit (40%): Cliffwater Direct Lending Index, which is an asset-weighted index of over 10,000 directly originated middle market loans totaling $247 billion as of June 30, 2022.

 Real Estate (10%): A modified NCREIF-ODCE (Open End Diversified Core Equity) Index, which is a capitalization- weighted, gross of fee, time-weighted return index for real estate investments.
 Modified with a higher return, greater risk profile to better reflect the nature of private real estate investments, which have greater exposure to the core-plus segment of the market.

 Hedge Funds (10%): HFRI Fund Weighted Composite Index, which is a global index comprised of single-manager funds that report to HFR Database, weighted according to the AUM reported by each fund for the prior month.

 Indices as above, with allocation of 48% public equities, 32% bonds, 8% private equity, 8% private credit, 2% real estate, and 2% hedge funds.